Contact the Clerk to the Governors –

 Governors meetings are usually held in the evening and we attend training to help us keep up to date with key issues and changes in schools and education.
 We also go into school during the working day to meet with the Head teacher, other members of staff and pupils in relation to specific subject link roles or to represent governors at parent’s evenings.

-If you wish to know more, or are interested in becoming a governor, please contact us via the school office (firstname.lastname@example.org) or by contacting the Clerk (email@example.com) to the Governors – TBA
+If you wish to know more, or are interested in becoming a governor, please contact us via the school office (firstname.lastname@example.org) or by contacting the Clerk the clerk to the governors Harpeer Kaur (email@example.com)

-We are proud of Wessex School and recognise the hard work of Mr. Woodbridge, his staff and all the pupils.
+We are proud of Wessex School and recognise the hard work of Mrs Maskell & Mrs Pope , their staff and all the pupils.
 As governors we aspire to Wessex Primary being an outstanding school with outstanding leadership, learning and facilities.

 OUR GOVERNING BODY